The Revelers

 The Revelers were an American quintet (four close harmony singers and a pianist) popular in the late 1920s and early 1930s.
 The Revelers' recordings of "Dinah", "Old Man River", "Valencia", "Baby Face", "Blue Room", "The Birth of the Blues", "When Yuba Plays the Rhumba on the Tuba", and many more, became popular in the United States and then Europe in the late 1920s.
+They also produced the first known recording of "I've Been Working on the Railroad" in 1923.
 In August 1929, they appeared in the Netherlands with Richard Tauber at the Kurhaus, Scheveningen and the Concertgebouw, Amsterdam.

 All of the members had recorded individually or in various combinations.
-The quartet, organized in 1918, performed under the name The Shannon Four before changing their name to The Revelers in 1925.
+The quartet, organized in 1917, performed under the name The Shannon Four or The Shannon Quartet before changing their name to The Revelers in 1925.
 The original Revelers were tenors Franklyn Baur and Lewis James (and occasionally Charles W. Harrison substituting when Baur or James was unavailable), baritone Elliot Shaw, bass Wilfred Glenn (who had popularized "Asleep in the Deep" on phonograph records), and pianist Ed Smalle.
 Smalle was replaced by Frank Black in 1926.